jwillage/Trees/rmd/Accuracy/Accuracy.md

                             "cross2.segment", "cross2.street", "cross2.lat", "cross2.lon")
        break
      } else if (nrow(tmpBlock) > 2) {
-       # error caught in the below null check
-       # usually signifies a block missing some segment
+       # error caught in the below null check.
+Usually signifies a block missing some segment
        tmpBlock <- NULL
        break
      }
   }
   if (is.null(tmpBlock$cross1.segment) | is.null(tmpBlock$cross2.segment)) {
-    # 2 endpoints were not found in the list of segments
+    # 2 endpoints were not found in the list of segments. add to error list and go to next poitn
     err <<- c(err, tree)
     tmpBlock <- NULL
     next